DAILY MATH PRACTICE FOR GRADES 2–8

 AI-personalized lessons.
 Real mastery data.
 Zero screen time.

 Each morning, we deliver an engaging math worksheet custom-tailored to your child.
-They do it using a pencil, the way cognitive science says math is best learned.
+They complete it using a pencil, the way cognitive science says math is best learned.
 We grade it from a photo, find their knowledge gaps, and show you what they've mastered.
 Then, we build their next lesson using the exact concepts they need.
-All for less than 90¢ a day.
+All for 90¢65¢ a day.

 Here's the daily loop.